GeorgeDaoud3/SOFE4630U-MS3/README.md

    del var
    keys *
    ```
-   4. Finally to exit Redis command line interface, type
+   4. Finally to exit the command line interface, type
    ```cmd
    exit
    ```
-5. To access, redis with python,
+5. To access, Redis with python code,
    1. Install its library on your local machine (or GCP console)
    ``` cmd
    pip install redis